-Once a company has repurchased its treasury stock, the question becomes what to do with the treasury stock.
+Once a company has repurchased its treasury stock, the question becomes what to do with it.
 One option is to cancel the treasury stock altogether.
 Another option might be to use the treasury stock internally for incentives, such as employee bonuses.
 These two options will not be considered herein.
 Instead, we will consider the option where a company resells the treasury stock at a later date, at the market price then in effect.

-Assuming the company is going to resell the treasury stock, there are 4-scenarios that must be considered.
+Assuming the company is going to resell the treasury stock, there are four scenarios that must be considered.
 The treasury stock may be resold at:

-Case 2 - The same price it was purchased.
+the original purchase price

-Case 3 - A market price higher than the original purchase price.
+- a market price higher than the original purchase price

-Case 4 - A market price lower than the original purchase price.
+a market price lower than the original purchase price

-Case 5 - A market price significantly lower than the original purchase price.
+a market price significantly lower than the original purchase price

 Case 2 – Situation (a): Disposal (resale) of Treasury Stock for cash, at a market price equal to its purchase price: